Head of department: Miss Youens

 Drama across Key Stages 3 and 4

 Students come to BGS with a huge range of different experiences of drama; around a fifth have never had a drama lesson, so the Introduction To Drama unit helps to get everyone up to speed, so that they can perform clearly without making any huge mistakes (no backs to the audience after this!).
 Then students are encouraged to be a bit braver and tackle Improvisation, which emphasises the value of ‘letting go’ in order to produce devised work which is truly creative.
 The Storytelling unit develops memory skills, valuable across the curriculum and throughout life, but it allows students to be directors too – and watching themselves back on video is a truly effective learning experience!
 Finally, some work on Conflict Resolution, including Augusto Boal’s ‘Forum Theatre’ technique, shows how theatre has uses beyond entertainment – it can genuinely improve how we behave and interact.

 The year 8 course starts to introduce some more specific theatrical knowledge and skills, such as an understanding of different theatrical spaces like theatre-in-the-round in the Audiences and Spaces unit.
 Theatrical history is then explored through Masks and Greek Theatre, which requires students to design and make a character mask, and compete against each other in teams of around 10 to perform the tragedy of Agamemnon.
 Finally, the Performance Poetry unit reinforces what they learned in year 7 about memory and recall, so that students leave KS3 with a toolkit of transferable skills, even if they don’t choose Drama at GCSE.

 Year 9 marks the beginning of the OCR GCSE course (ref.
 J316).
 Due to the fairly infrequent lessons at key stage 3, it is essential to build a base of GCSE-level skills before undertaking any exam assessment.
 Therefore, the year 9 course covers a wide range of theatrical styles, in order to introduce and reinforce key principles of performance, direction, devising and design.
 Students start with Physical Theatre, challenging their preconceptions of what performance should look like by imitating the work of theatre company Frantic Assembly.
 They then study theatrical conventions by looking at Pantomime and Shakespeare, relating them both to the key influence of Commedia Dell’Arte.
 The final two units, Naturalism and Expressionism, enable them to compare two very different styles in terms of acting and design.
-Alongside this, in one lesson per fortnight, they are introduced to the reviewing aspect of the written examination by watching and analysing a live theatre performance.
+Alongside this, in one lesson per fortnight, they are introduced to the Live Theatre Review aspect of the written examination by watching and analysing a live theatre performance.
 This forms the end-of-year exam.